davettt/list-manager/README.md

 A: The server enables filesystem storage (more reliable than browser storage) and AI features.
 It runs locally on your computer.

 **Q: Can I still use it without AI features?**
 A: Yes!
 AI features are completely optional.
-The app works great for managing lists without any AI.
+The app works great for managing lists and notes without any AI.

+**Q: Can I use Notes without Lists?**
+A: Yes!
+You can use just Notes if you prefer.
+Click the "Notes" tab and ignore the Lists tab entirely.

+**Q: What markdown features are supported in Notes?**
+A: Full markdown support including: headers, bold/italic, lists, links, code blocks, tables, blockquotes, images, and more.

+**Q: How do I access my notes on my phone?**
+A: Your notes are stored as markdown files in `local_data/notes/`.
+Point your cloud storage app (Tresorit, Dropbox, Google Drive) to sync this folder, then use any markdown editor on your phone to view/edit them.

+**Q: Can I convert a List to a Note?**
+A: Not automatically, but you can copy list items and paste them into a note.
+The items become markdown formatted text.

+**Q: Are notes encrypted?**
+A: Notes are plain markdown files stored locally.
+They have the same privacy as lists.
+If you use cloud storage for sync, use a service with encryption (like Tresorit).

 ## Support & Issues